Hegseth shared detailed military plans in second Signal chat that included his wife and brother

 “Unnamed Pentagon officials have slandered our character with baseless attacks on our way out the door.
 All three of us served our country honorably in uniform — for two of us, this included deployments to the wars in Iraq and Afghanistan.
 And, based on our collective service, we understand the importance of information security and worked every day to protect it,” they wrote.
 “At this time, we still have not been told what exactly we were investigated for, if there is still an active investigation, or if there was even a real investigation of ‘leaks’ to begin with.”

-Ullyot, who served as Hegseth’s press secretary until earlier this month, also said Sunday that it is “not true” that Caldwell, Selnick and Carroll were fired for leaking sensitive information.
+Ullyot, who served as Hegseth’s press secretary until earlier this month and resigned from the Defense Department entirely last week, also said Sunday it is “not true” that Caldwell, Selnick and Carroll were fired for leaking sensitive information.

 “While the Department said that it would conduct polygraph tests as part of the probe, not one of three has been given a lie detector test,” Ullyot said.
 “In fact, at least one of the three has told former colleagues straight out that investigators advised him he was about to be cleared officially of any wrongdoing.
 Unfortunately, Hegseth’s team has developed a habit of spreading flat-out, easily debunked falsehoods anonymously about their colleagues on their way out the door.”

+“Unfortunately, after a terrible month, the Pentagon focus is no longer on warfighting, but on endless drama,” Ullyot said.

-“Even strong backers of the secretary like me must admit: The last month has been a full-blown meltdown at the Pentagon — and it’s becoming a real problem for the administration,” Ullyot said.
+“Even strong backers of the secretary like me must admit: The last month has been a full-blown meltdown at the Pentagon — and it’s becoming a real problem for the administration,” he said.

+Hegseth, for his part, has still not weighed in on the firings or turmoil inside his office and has avoided situations over the last week in which he may have encountered the press.
+Reporters were invited to cover the defense secretary welcoming his French counterpart to the Pentagon on Thursday, but Hegseth failed to show up, sending an aide instead.

 This story has been updated with additional details.